Black cohosh is a herb. There is no scientific evidence that black cohosh can treat or prevent cancer.

 Why people with cancer use it

-Health food shops and online shops sell black cohosh as a dietary supplement.
+Health food shops and online shops sell black cohosh.
 Manufacturers say that it can help reduce period cramps and discomfort.
 Many women use it to help with the symptoms and side effects of menopause, such as hot flushes.
 But the evidence for this is not clear.

 Some women with breast cancer use black cohosh to help control menopause symptoms caused by their cancer treatment.
 But there isn’t enough scientific evidence to prove that this works.
 It is not clear how black cohosh affects the tissues of the womb (uterus) and vagina.
 And we can’t be sure that it’s safe to take black cohosh after breast cancer treatment.

 Black cohosh comes as: